robbelouwet/masterthesis-forkskinny/reports/weekly_reports/second_semester/week0.md

 # Friday

-Implemented the LFSR and TK permutation in the new bit sliced implementation.
+Implemented the LFSR and TK permutation in the new bit sliced implementation, and precomputed the permutation tables for fixed slicing approach.
 Since I started doing the key schedule anyway, I started implementing the full fixed-sliced tweakey schedule according to the paper.
 Since this is a 64 bit implementation, I used SIMD instructions.

 ## What was on my mind